-On September 26, 2022, the Company closed a private placement (the "2022 Private Placement") for gross proceeds of \$5,379,906, issuing 134,497,660 units at \$0.04 per unit.
-Each unit consists of one common share and one warrant exercisable for one common share at an exercise price of \$0.04 for a period of 5 years from the date of issuance.
+On September 26, 2022, the Company closed a private placement (the "2022 Private Placement") for gross proceeds of \$5,379,906, issuing 26,899,532 Units at \$0.20 per unit.
+Each Unit consisted of one common share and one warrant exercisable for one common share at an exercise price of \$0.20 for a period of 5 years from the date of issuance.
 All shares and warrants issued under the 2022 Private Placement were subject to a statutory four-month hold period from the date of closing.

-The warrants issued under the 2022 Private Placement will vest and become exercisable as to one-third upon the 20-day volume weighted average trading price of the common shares on the TSXV (the "Market Price") equal to or exceeding \$0.055 per common share, an additional one-third upon the Market Price equal to or exceeding \$0.065 per common share and the final one-third upon the Market Price equal to or exceeding \$0.08 per common share.
-The expiry date of these warrants is September 26, 2027.
-These warrants have all vested as the three thresholds have been met but are not available to be exercised until the Company undertakes to consolidate the warrants at an exercise price of \$0.05 per common share.
+The warrants issued under the 2022 Private Placement would vest and become exercisable as to one-third upon the 20-day volume weighted average trading price of the common shares on the TSXV (the "Market Price") equal to or exceeding \$0.275 per common share, an additional one-third upon the Market Price equal to or exceeding \$0.325 per common share and the final one-third upon the Market Price equal to or exceeding \$0.40 per common share.
+These warrants have all vested as the three thresholds have been met.
+The warrants expire September 26, 2027.